rmburkhead/keep-empty-dirs/README.md

 Compatibility
 -------------

+Version 1.x of this script is compatible with Python 2 version 2.6 or greater.
+Tested on Python version 2.7.5 (Linux).

+Version 2.x of this script is compatible with Python 3.
 Tested on Python version 3.3.2 (Windows).

 Your mileage may vary.

 License and Copyright
 ---------------------